How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 6. Fixed Bottom Navigation

-I registered Color, Spacing/Radius included in the Material 3 Design Kit as individual Variables to verify whether margins would be referenced as fixed values or radius tokens.
+I registered Color, Spacing/Radius included in the Material 3 Design Kit individually as Variables to confirm whether spacing would be referenced as fixed values or corner radius tokens.

 Implementation Conditions

-The implementation assumes using MUI's theme functionality to manage colors, rounded corners, and margins together as tokens.
+Implementation assumes using MUI's theme functionality to manage colors, corner radii, and spacing collectively as tokens.

-To avoid brute-forcing the appearance, which would invalidate the verification, I limited theme modifications to palette / shape.borderRadius / spacing only.
+To ensure a valid test (rather than forcing visual similarity), I limited theme modifications to palette / shape.borderRadius / spacing only.

-Additionally, since AI implementations tend to omit elements at the bottom of the screen (like BottomNavigation), I specified "no omissions + specified order" in my prompts.
+Additionally, since AI-based implementation sometimes omitted elements at the bottom of the screen (like BottomNavigation), I specified "no omissions + specified order" in the prompt.

 What is a theme?